npinochet/tchsm-libdtc/README.md

 This project is in its early development stage, be aware of this as security issues and bugs are likely to be there.

+We do provide a few [Dockerfiles](https://github.com/niclabs/docker/tree/master/tchsm) you can use directly or see how the software is installed.

 ### Requirements

 botan, json-c, libconfig, libuuid, libsodium, sqlite3, tchsm-libtc, zeromq